cwlowe03/Team-3/README.md

 Hello Team.
 This is Ruthanne
 Hello Team, This is Alex
 Hello Team, This is Cedric
+Hello Team, This is Owen

 We are going to calculate someone buying a car online Like car Guru (However, very simplified).
 We will be using JavaFX.